cdl-geneseo/geneseo-dictionary/W/WTF.md

 # WTF

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : WTF

 Created by  Unknown User (kmh28), last modified on Dec 02, 2008

 (phrase) Acronym for &quot;what the f*ck&quot;.
 Used to express disbelief or shock.
 Originated on internet, now commonly used verbally, as well.
 Variations include &quot;what the eff?&quot;